-Application : Applied Explanation on application of the : The Board of Directors ("the Board") of Sapura Resources Berhad ("SRB") and its subsidiaries ("SRB Group" or "the Group") provides practice strategic direction and effective control.
+Application : Applied Explanation on application of the practice : The Board of Directors ("the Board") of Sapura Resources Berhad ("SRB") and its subsidiaries ("SRB Group" or "the Group") provides strategic direction and effective control.
 The Board has established a Board Charter to delineate its functions and those delegated to Management, providing clear guidance to Directors and Management regarding their roles, including those of Board Committees.
 The Board has delegated specific matters to Board Committees such as the Board Audit and Risk Committee ("BARC") and the Board Nomination and Remuneration Committee ("BNRC"), ensuring oversight of critical areas and matters requiring detailed review.
 The Terms of Reference ("TOR") of these committees are available on the Company's corporate website at www.sapura-resources.com .
-The Board Charter outlines matters reserved for the Board, ensuring its control over the Group's business while empowering a capable Management team for day-to-day operations.
+The Board Charter outlines matters reserved for the Board, ensuring is control over the Group's business while empowering a capable Management team for day-to-day operations.
 A copy of the Board Charter is accessible on the Company's corporate website.
-The Board's responsibilities include: i) Promoting a culture of good corporate governance; ii) Reviewing and adopting strategic plans for the Group, supported by a diverse and experienced Board; iii) Setting the tone from the Top through a Code of Conduct and Ethics for Directors, Anti-Bribery and Corruption Policy, and Whistleblowing Policy; iv) Overseeing the Group's business conduct, with the Managing Director (" MD ") and Key Management Team managing core businesses effectively;
+The Board's responsibilities include: i) Promoting a culture of good corporate governance; ii) Reviewing and adopting strategic plans for the Group, supported by a diverse and experienced Board; iii) Setting the tone from the Top through a Code of Conduct and Ethics for Directors, Anti-Bribery and Corruption Policy, Whistleblowing Policy and Conflict of Interest Policy; iv) Overseeing the Group's business conduct, with the Managing Director ("MD")/Chief Executive Officer ("CEO") and Key Management Team managing core businesses effectively;

 v) Identifying principal risks and ensuring robust internal controls, aided by internal auditors KPMG Management & Risk Consulting Sdn.
-Bhd. ("KPMG MRC") and overseen by the BARC; vi) Reviewing the adequacy and integrity of management information and internal controls, as detailed in the Annual Report's Statement on Risk Management and Internal Control; and vii) Ensuring the integrity of financial and non-financial reporting, with the BARC reviewing financial reports and ensuring compliance with Financial Reporting Standards.
-Explanation for : departure Large companies are re encouraged to complete quired to complete the columns below.
-Non-large companies are the columns below.
-Measure : Timeframe :
+Bhd. ("KPMG MRC") and overseen by the BARC; vi) Reviewing the adequacy and integrity of management information and internal controls, as detailed in the Annual Report's Statement on Risk Management and Internal Control; and

+vii) Ensuring the integrity of financial and non-financial reporting, with the BARC reviewing financial reports and ensuring compliance with Financial Reporting Standards.

+Explanation for : departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+chodalaged to complete the columns bolow.

+Measure :

+Timeframe :